 This post is gonna talk about something that isn’t really a video game.
 I mean, an electronic toy could be considered a “video game” in the loosest sense, but it’s one of those things that is so cool to me that I can’t help but write about it.
-While I’ve written about cool board game things I’ve gotten over the years, such as the Pocket Player Trivial Pursuit, Pac-Man side games published during Pac-Man Fever, even the first Pokemon-themed Monopoly, I think this fits.
+Plus it’s game show related, and anyone who follows the blog knows I’m a big game show nut.

 It’s the fabulous, less-than-sixty-minute Price is Right electronic game!
 Released in 2008, this tries to replicate some of the iconic elements of the classic TV game show.
 This features Drew Carey on the cover, and was released during the “growing pains” period when Drew took over the show after Bob Barker’s retirement.

 So let’s talk about the games featured, and how they play on the show compared to the electronic game.